The Best Ways to Dry Compressed AirLast updated on: June 10th, 2020 at: 10:24 am

 - Has an average initial cost

-- Cuts energy use by 50% with the optional Quincy MicroBurst Regeneration system
+- Cuts energy use by 50 percent with the optional Quincy MicroBurst Regeneration system

 - Regenerates the off-line tower by combining heat with ambient air

-- Offers fairly low maintenance costs and operating costs
+- Offers relatively low maintenance costs and operating costs

 - Has a high initial cost